optuna/optunahub-registry/template/README.md

 $ pip install scipy torch
 ```

-If your package has `requirements.txt`, it will be uploaded to the OptunaHub at the publication time, and the package dependencies will be available to install as follows.
+If your package has `requirements.txt`, it will be automatically uploaded to the OptunaHub, and the package dependencies will be available to install as follows.

 ```shell
  pip install -r https://hub.optuna.org/{category}/{your_package_name}/requirements.txt